sanand0/prompts/ideator.md

 THINK:

-1. Generate 5+ candidate ideas (searching online for context if useful) using these lenses:
+1. Generate 6 diverse candidate ideas (searching online for context if useful) using these lenses:
    - Inversion
    - Mechanism-transplant
    - Constraint-violation